 In the later essay, the author will give a detailed insight into life of a great Majapahit kingdom (1293 – 1500 AD).

 Tan Koon San, Dynastic China: An Elementary History, an Elementary History, Perpustakaan Negara Malaysia, 2014, p.
 312.

-Sartono Kartodirdjo, Marwati Djoened Poesponegoro and Nugroho Notosusanto Sejarah Nasional Indonesia, Departemen Pendidikan dan Kebudayaan, Jakarta, 1975Top of Form, p.
+Sartono Kartodirdjo, Marwati Djoened Poesponegoro and Nugroho Notosusanto Sejarah Nasional Indonesia, Departemen Pendidikan dan Kebudayaan, Jakarta, 1975, p.
 259.